 (1998 - 2003)

 Thoron was appointed acting president at 38.
-His appointment was at first temporary, but his outstanding performance as president the first year made his appointment official.
-Though not an academic, Thoron was a skilled United Nations diplomat and fluent in French and German.
+His appointment was temporary at first, but his outstanding performance as president during his first year made his appointment official.
+Though not an academic, Thoron was a skilled United Nations diplomat who was fluent in French and German.
 Through his exceptional diplomacy, Thoron began the complicated process of securing official Egyptian recognition for an AUC degree.

-Thomas A. Bartlett, 33 at the time of his appointment, had studied at Stanford University and Oxford, where he was a Rhodes scholar.
-After Oxford, he became an adviser to the United States delegation in the United Nations.
+Thomas A. Bartlett, 33 at the time of his appointment, studied at Stanford and Oxford universities, where he was a Rhodes scholar.
+After Oxford, he became an adviser to the UN delegation in the United Nations.
 Through his work on the Palestinian refugee issue, he became familiar with the Middle East.
-He was responsible for much expansion of and construction on the campus, including the purchase and remodeling of Greek Campus.
-In 2002, he returned to serve as Interim President.
+He was responsible for much of the expansion and construction of AUC's campus, including the purchase and remodeling of the Greek Campus.
+In 2002, he returned to serve as interim president.

 Raymond F. McLain, an Ohio native, pastored several Disciples of Christ churches there before his appointment as president of Eureka College in Illinois at age 31.
 Three years later, he became president of Transylvania College.
 At 49, he directed a study by the National Council of Churches on the nature and role of church-related colleges in the United States.
 At AUC he initiated a new organizational structure and arranged for the first Trustees meeting ever to be held in Cairo.

 In 1936, John S. Badeau was brought to AUC as the first Weyerhauser Professor of Ethics.
-Previously he had been trained as an engineer and worked as a missionary.
-In 1938, Badeau became Dean of the Faculty of Arts and Sciences.
-In the fall of 1944 he was selected to succeed President Watson, at Watson's behest.
-Badeau developed the university's first five-year plan, and he was instrumental in the development in 1952 of the Social Research Center with a grant from the Ford Foundation.
+Previously, he had been trained as an engineer and worked as a missionary.
+In 1938, Badeau became dean of the Faculty of Arts and Sciences.
+In Fall 1944, he was selected to succeed President Watson, at Watson's behest.
+Badeau developed the University's first five-year plan and was instrumental in the establishment of the Social Research Center in 1952, with a grant from the Ford Foundation.

 Charles Watson, AUC's inaugural president, grew up in Cairo.
-Watson received his B.A. from Princeton University, then studied at Ohio State and Lawrenceville before receiving a degree in divinity from the Princeton Theological Seminary.
+Watson received his Bachelor of Arts from Princeton University, then studied at Ohio State and Lawrenceville before receiving a degree in divinity from the Princeton Theological Seminary.
 After finishing his studies, Watson worked at a mission in Pittsburgh and pastored a church in St. Louis.
-In 1902 he was called upon by the United Presbyterian Board of Foreign Missions to direct its overseas activities in India and the Middle East.
-He cultivated an association with the Hill family, who eventually made possible the American University in Cairo through their generous contributions.
+In 1902, he was called upon by the United Presbyterian Board of Foreign Missions to direct its overseas activities in India and the Middle East.
+He cultivated an association with the Hill family, who eventually made possible The American University in Cairo through their generous contributions.